Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

     setSecuredInfo(res)
 }).catch((e) => {
     console.error(e)
     logout()
 })
 ```

-Once again, you can explore the full code of the frontend [here](https://github.com/Genez-io/genezio-examples/tree/main/typescript/metamask-auth/client).
+Once again, you can explore the full code of the frontend {{< external-link link="https://github.com/Genez-io/genezio-examples/tree/main/typescript/metamask-auth/client" >}}here{{< /external-link >}}.
 It is straightforward React code and you can follow the comments for more information.

 ## Backend overview